qiuyang50/qiuyang50.github.io/_pages/about.md

 ---
 <img src="/files/main_COMET.jpeg" alt="drawing" width="1680"/>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi, welcome to our **Convective Organization Modeling through numErics and Theory (COMET)** research group homepage.
 The main goal of our research is to study the fundamental mechanisms for convective organization by conducting high-resolution convection-permitting simulations, developing idealized theoretical models, and using observational data for comparison.
-We are aimed at answering several challenging questions, including 1) What is the dominant mechanism for the initiation, upscale growth, propagation, and dissipation of convective organization in the tropics and midlatitudes, 2）How can we improve their representation in the numerical simulations for weather and climate forecast, 3) should we expect any changes of these processes under warming?
+We are aimed at answering several challenging questions related to convective organization.
+For example, What is the dominant mechanism for the initiation, upscale growth, propagation, and dissipation of convective organization in the tropics and midlatitudes?
+How can we improve their representation in the numerical simulations for weather and climate forecast?
+Should we expect any changes in these processes under warming?